 A well designed backyard is becoming more and more important to homeowners; after all, the backyard, done right, can be a second living room.
 Make sure your deck includes a spot for a grill and comfortable patio furniture so that it’s not only a place for the family to relax, but a place to entertain.

 New Front Door

 It’s so simple, but a new front door, or at the very least a repainted one, increases the value of your home without costing an arm and a leg.
+Which definitely makes it one of the easier manufactured home renovations you can do.
 A solid, stylish front door ups your home’s curb appeal and creates a warm welcome for your guests.

 Replace that old, weathered siding with fiber cement siding or another type of siding that complements your home’s style, and you’ll see your home’s appearance completely transformed.

 I found this handy infographic that lays out the cost and resale values of popular remodeling projects by location.
 The difference between site-built homes and manufactured homes is small when it comes to remodeling because buyers look for the same things in both markets.